pvnrg/wordpress-ajax-call/README.md

 Define a function and add_action for the same where you can write your logic of ajax call, you can find the code for the same in https://github.com/pvnrg/wordpress-ajax-call/blob/master/functions.php file.

+Contact me direcly on skype for any help in wordpress tech: prganvani